- Upload and download speeds to match a ground-based ADSL connection

 If I'd paid full price for the service only to find it unavailable for four of the ten hours in the air, I'd be less than inclined to whip out my credit card again on the journey home.

-Review: Japan Airlines Boeing 777 Sky Wi-Fi inflight Internet
+Hi Guest, join in the discussion on Japan Airlines Boeing 777 Sky Wi-Fi inflight Internet